davidgilson/Hexagonal-Power-Bank/README.md

 		- 2x M2 nuts
 	* **Adhesives**:
 		- Cyanoacrylate (e.g., Gorilla Glue), used for places where the prints needs to be permanently bonded.
 		- E6000.
 This stuff holds on very hard.
-It sets like rubber so can be peeled off if nedded.
+It sets like rubber so can be peeled off if needed.
 Best of both worlds.
 	* **Electronic Modules**:
 		- Battery Management System (BMS)
 			+ There are a lot of options out there, and so you'll have to get something that suits your battery configuration.
 My build was 3S6P with cells rated for 10 Amps.
 I used a 40 Amp BMS which meant that the cells would never get too taxed.